chunkyguy/chunkyguy.github.io/_posts/2014-10-30-add-some-perspective-to-your-uiviews.md

 The Safari for iOS has some very interesting perspective effect built-in.
 You can check that when you’ve multiple tabs open.
 How about building something like that?
-Those views are clearly UIViews right?
+Those views are clearly `UIView` right?
 You can see the web content rendered, they have cross buttons.
 The content even periodically updates without launching the app using the background services probably.

 Lets start with searching for something in the Apple’s documentation.
-As far as I was able to search, I only got so far to the [Adding Perspective to Your Animations](https://developer.apple.com/library/ios/documentation/cocoa/conceptual/coreanimation_guide/AdvancedAnimationTricks/AdvancedAnimationTricks.html#//apple_ref/doc/uid/TP40004514-CH8-SW13) in the Apple’s Core Animation Programming Guide.
+As far as I was able to search, I only got so far to the [Adding Perspective to Your Animations](https://developer.apple.com/library/ios/documentation/cocoa/conceptual/coreanimation_guide/AdvancedAnimationTricks/AdvancedAnimationTricks.html#//apple_ref/doc/uid/TP40004514-CH8-SW13) in the *Apple’s Core Animation Programming Guide*.

-If you just scroll down the ‘Advanced Animation Tricks’ page, at the bottom you’ll find around 10 lines and a small code snippet explaining how to add perspective to your CALayer object.
+If you just scroll down the **Advanced Animation Tricks** page, at the bottom you’ll find around 10 lines and a small code snippet explaining how to add perspective to your `CALayer` object.

 This is a good start, it’s not great as it skips a lot of details and that’s for a reason.
 To adding perspective, you have to be familiar with